Azure/azure-cli/doc/use_cli_effectively.md

 Some parameters are able to receive complex value like JSON, array or combination of them, even reading content from a file.

 Their format varies with parameters.

 For list/array, both `--parameter '("value1", "value2")'` or `--parameter '["value1", "value2"]'` could be valid.

+For JSON, `--body '{"web":{"redirectUris":["https://myapp.com"]}}'` is valid.

-Most importantly, some quoting rules apply in different shells.
+Most importantly, quoting rules apply in different shells.
 Please see [Quoting issues](#quoting-issues) for more information.

 ## Async operations